-In sufficient time prior to the end of the PAFA Contract first term (two years), and if applicable second extension term (1 year), the Gas Transporters shall consult with the PAC to determine whether to extend the PAFA Contract, or allow the PAFA Contract to terminate and commence another procurement process.
+In sufficient time prior to the end of the PAFA Contract first term (two years), and if applicable second extension term (one year), the Gas Transporters shall consult with the PAC to determine whether to extend the PAFA Contract, or allow the PAFA Contract to terminate and commence another procurement process.

-PAFA Contract termination
+Performance Assurance Framework Administrator Contract termination

 In the event that the PAFA Contract is required to be terminated, the termination will be at the sole discretion of the Gas Transporters.

-Code Parties provision of data or information to the PAFA
+Code Parties - Provision of data or information to the PAFA

-Where the PAFA requests data / information / services, required for the provision of the PAFA Scope, from Code Parties, Code Parties shall use reasonable endeavours to provide the information data / information / service, within the timescales requested.
-Such timescales having been previously notified to Code Parties.
+Where the PAFA requests data / information / services from Code Parties, required for the provision of the PAFA Scope, Code Parties shall use reasonable endeavours to provide the information data / information /services within the timescales requested, (such timescales having been previously notified to Code Parties).

-Potential extension of these Guidelines as other UNC modifications are developed
+Potential extension of this Performance Assurance Framework (PAF) Document as other UNC Modifications are developed

-These Guidelines have been prepared for the establishment of the PAC and PAFA arrangements.
-It is recognised that there are current and potential future modifications, in development that may require the extension of these Guidelines.
-These Guidelines allow for future change.
+This document has been prepared for the establishment of the PAC and PAFA arrangements.
+It is recognised that there will be both current and potential future modifications in development that may require the extension of this Document. .
+This Document allows for future change.

 Performance Assurance Committee Documents

 The following Performance Assurance Committee Documents – hereafter referred to as “Documents”, will be used to support the general operation of the Performance Assurance Scheme.
-These example Documents will be governed by the Performance Assurance Committee and published on the Joint Office website.
-Changes to these Documents can be proposed by any UNC Party; the Performance Assurance Committee and the Performance Assurance Administrator.
+These example Documents will be governed by the Performance Assurance Committee and published on the Joint Office website (www.gasgovernance.co.uk/PAC).
+Changes to these Documents can be proposed by any UNC Party, the Performance Assurance Committee, and the Performance Assurance Framework Administrator.
 Changes to the Documents will be prepared by the Performance Assurance Framework Administrator and presented to the Performance Assurance Committee for approval.

-NB: For the avoidance of doubt these Documents are for example purposes only and may be amended or removed by the PAC in the interests of the effective and efficient operation of the PAF.
-Any new Documents must be referred to and agreed by the UNCC, such agreement by a majority vote.
+NB: For the avoidance of doubt, these Documents are for example purposes only and may be amended or removed by the PAC in the interests of the effective and efficient operation of the PAF.
+Any new Documents must be referred to and agreed by the UNCC, such agreement being made by a majority vote.

-Document 1 Performance Assurance Framework – Performance Report Register
+Document 1 Performance Assurance Scheme– Performance Report Register

 Document 2 Report Specification Template